Add to collection

 • Many people around the world live with huge water challenges and have to prioritise their water uses every day.

-In Aotearoa New Zealand, we are lucky to not have to think about water priorities often, with reliable supplies of clean treated water provided to our taps.
+In Aotearoa1 New Zealand, we are lucky to not have to think about water priorities often, with reliable supplies of clean treated water provided to our taps.
 Most people on municipal water supplies have few water challenges, but what if it wasn’t this way?
 Carrying out a water challenge with limited water amounts is useful to help students appreciate that our priorities for water use may change according to how much water we have available.

 Rights: Smart Water